Statement of Intent

 comprehension (both listening and reading).

 Our aim is to teach children to read fluently and accurately so that they have a full understanding of text, resulting in enjoyment of what they have read.
 We share this aim with parents, and to this end, use a variety of strategies.
-Our children’s reading experiences continue and develop throughout The Hayes, with them learning to read for a purpose – why are they reading?
+Our children’s reading experiences continue and develop through the use of 'Reading Gems', with them learning to read for a purpose – why are they reading?
 This of course reflects directly upon their writing skills, when the two are allied and the connections are made known to the children!
 Children are, therefore, encouraged to make choices about their reading matter, according to why they are reading.
 When reading for information, higher reading skills are taught so that they can skim/scan text for what they need.